 In addition to her professional and academic roles, Veronica is also a multicultural children’s author and her debut book, Journey to Appleville, shares a tale of diversity for all multicultural families.
 Veronica is also an Associate Board Member for New Mom's, Inc., a board member for Coalesce and ColorComm, a supporter for the South Side Community Art Center, and the Young Women's Leadership Charter School.

 Veronica has been featured in Diversity Journal’s Top Professionals in Higher Education, received the Relationship Advocate Award from Chicago’s Perspective Charter Schools, received the Champion of Growth Award from Coalesce Chicago, named the 2017 Chicago 35 Under 35 Schools, and received a nomination for the 2016 Bill Sharp Award.
 She is a native Chicagoan.

 In her spare time, Veronica loves visiting art galleries, developing research pertaining to interests, writing children books, and participating in marathon walks – which she was awarded her first medal in the World Vision 6k Walk for Water in 2015 and 2016.

-- Appleton, Veronica S. Assessing the Effectiveness of Patient-Centered Medical Homes in the Context of Culture.
+- Appleton, Veronica S. "Assessing the Effectiveness of Patient-Centered Medical Homes", in Context of Culture.